Best Reverse Mortgage Lenders for 2024

 Pricing & Discounts

 When it comes to fees and pricing, you’ll quickly notice that the American Senior’s website isn’t transparent on this topic at all.
-It’s not surprising, as the site’s goal is for you to contact them, which is a common practice among reverse mortgage brokers.
+It’s not surprising, as the site’s goal is for you to contact them, which is a common practice among such brokers.
 By giving their customer representative team a call, you can get accurate quotes and prices.

 The same applies to discounts and special offers - you’ll have to get in touch to get the most up-to-date information about those.